This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Henley Passport Index is an authoritative ranking of all the world’s passports according to the number of destinations their holders can access without a prior visa.
 The index is based on exclusive data from the International Air Transport Association (IATA)—the largest, most accurate travel information database—and enhanced by Henley & Partners’ research team.
 Similar to the Henley Passport Index, other global passport ranking systems exist, such as the Passport Index.

-The passports of France, Germany, Italy, Japan, and Spain are tied for second place on the index, permitting visa-free access to 192 destinations.
-At the same time, Austria, Finland, Ireland, Luxembourg, Netherlands, South Korea and Sweden are in third position with visa-free access to 191 destinations worldwide.
-Passport holders of Belgium, Denmark, New Zealand, Norway, Switzerland and the United Kingdom enjoy visa-free access to 191 destinations, holding the 4th position in the index.
+Passport of Japan holds the second place on the index, permitting visa-free access to 193 destinations.
+At the same time, Finland, France, Germany, Italy, South Korea and Spain are in third position with visa-free access to 192 destinations worldwide.
+Passport holders of Belgium, New Zealand, Portugal, Switzerland and United Kingdom enjoy visa-free access to 191 destinations, holding the 4th position in the index.

-The UAE has now climbed up to 9 from the previous rank of 15, the highest spot the Arab world’s second-largest economy has achieved since the index was launched in 2006.
-Qatar and Kuwait hold 46th and 49th ranks, which is an improvement from their previous ranks of 55 and 57 on the Henley passport power index, respectively.
+The UAE has climbed up to the 9th position, which is an improvement over its previous rank, 11th, the highest spot the Arab world’s second-largest economy has achieved since the index was launched in 2006.
+Qatar and Kuwait hold 47th and 50th ranks, which are major advancements over their previous ranks, which were 53 and 55 on the Henley passport power index, respectively.

 The Henley Passport Index analyses passports based on visa-free travel possibilities and the hospitability of countries to international visitors.